 Measuring the turnaround

-As of August 19, AA spreads, were only 75 basis points (bps), above the 52-week low of 48bps but well below the crisis high of at least 250bps.⁵ The heavily populated BBB sector tightened from 457bps basis points to 160bps, well above the 52-week low of 119bps but still evidencing a forceful comeback.
-It’s also worth noting that U.S. Treasuries were seeing their yields rise briefly in March, as investors wanted cash above all else.
-Now the 10-year has been straddling 70bps for some time.
+As of August 19, AA spreads were only 75 basis points (bps) above the 52-week low of 48bps, but well below the crisis high of at least 250bps.⁵ The heavily populated BBB sector tightened from 457bps to 160bps, well above the 52-week low of 119bps but still evidencing a forceful comeback.
+It’s also worth noting that U.S. Treasuries were seeing their yields rise briefly in March, as investors wanted cash above all else; now the 10-year Treasuries have been straddling 70bps for some time.
 While there could be room for additional tightening, it may be more likely that fixed-income investors now could be hoping simply to earn their coupons.
 This adds to the attractiveness of bonds with somewhat higher coupons while being mindful of the incremental credit risk.

 The risk in BBB bonds, especially energy

-The following corporate yield chart suggests a downgrade from BBB to BB might result, as a rough estimate, in a widening of 150bps to 350bps.
+The U.S. Treasury put out a corporate yield chart that suggests a downgrade from BBB to BB might result, as a rough estimate, in a widening of 150bps to 350bps.
 It’s becoming increasingly important to use bottom-up analysis to avoid downgrades to fallen angel status.
 While a yield widening of 350bps implies a drop straight to single B—a very rare event—markets typically price in downgrade risk well in advance.
 Bottom-up analysis can help managers understand risk/reward dynamics and seek to avoid exposure to unexpected downgrades.